bufbuild/docs.buf.build/docs/bsr/overview.md

 ## Documentation

 Every push to the BSR generates documentation.
-You may browse the documentation section of a repository by navigating to the `Docs` tab.
+You may browse the documentation section of a module by navigating to the **Docs** tab.

 For more information, see [Generated documentation](documentation).

 ## Dependencies

 A module can declare dependencies on other modules, which is configured in the `deps` key of your `buf.yaml`.
-You can add dependencies by adding their module name to the `deps` list.
+You can add dependencies by adding their fully qualified module name to the `deps` list.
 For example:

 ```yaml title="buf.yaml"
 version: v1